 The fire crackled and the house still boomed with music and laughter, but the Outsiders remained silent.
 They didn’t seem to understand.

-“You’ve spent all this time searching for a way to escape, probing the fence for weakness,” Lark said, “but the secret is within.”
+“You’ve spent all this time searching for a way to escape, probing the fence for weakness,” Lark said, “but the secret is already yours.”

 “What do you mean?”
 Bor asked.